-d.
-Accelerated Capital Allowance
+b.
+Accelerated Capital Allowance - ACA

-Upon the expiry of the RA, companies that reinvest in promoted agricultural activities and food products are eligible to apply for the ACA.
-These activities include the cultivation of rice, maize, vegetables, tubers, livestock, aquatic products, and any other activities approved by the Minister of Finance.
+Upon the expiration of the RA, companies that reinvest in promoted food products are eligible to apply for the ACA.

 The ACA provides a special allowance to write off the capital expenditure within 2 years, i.e. an initial allowance of 20% in the first year and an annual allowance of 40%.